paulbradshaw/QGIS_param/03_qgis_python.md

 ## What the code does

 This is what it does:

-   1. Import QGIS Python libraries
+1. Specifies a folder to store all the images
-   2. Store a list of lat-longs
+2. Stores a list of lat-longs
-   3. Choose a map scale
+3. Creates a transformer to convert those to the projection used by your shape files (the coordinate reference system, or CRS)
-   4. Set a prefix for each image (this is the bit that points to your own folder)
+4. Sets a map size and scale
-   5. Label each image
+5. Loops through each location in the list, zooms to that scale, and adds a label with the location and scale
-   6. Name each image
+6. Sets a filename that includes the name of the location
-   7. Add a label
+7. Exports an image with that name (for each location in the list)